CyberCookie/crop-awesome/README.md

 # Crop-awesome
-This package is the simplest way to crop Font Awesome fonts and css files as to make them much smaller, removing unneeded icons and classes from CSS file and glyphs from font files.
-You can  use crop-awesome in many ways because of it flexibility.
+If you are familiar with [Font Awesome](http://fontawesome.io/), you may find this package extremely usefull for you :) Crop awesome is a simplest way to crop fonts and css files as to make them much smaller, removing unneeded icons and classes from CSS file and glyphs from font files.
+You can  use crop-awesome in many ways because of it flexibility, we are going to go through all of them :)

 First let's make an install having executed one of the command below in your terminal.